ISSUIUC/ISS_SILSIM/README.md

 ### Branch Naming Convention
 Please use the following naming conventions when creating branches while developing:

+Your `<branch-name>` should consist of the Trello ticket ID and a short description of the work being done.
+For example:

+`AV-420-write-cp-location-interpolation-function`

+Then use the following scheme to then organize your branches:

+- `<branch-name>` for small and simple contributions pertaining to a ticket
 - `user/<github-username>/<branch-name>` for individual tasks or contributions, or as a sandbox for yourself
 - `feature/<branch-name>` for **new** functionality that didn't exist before
 - `bug/<branch-name>` for bug fixes
 - `general/<branch-name>` for overall repository organization or development pipeline tweaks
 - `misc/<branch-name>` or `junk/<branch-name>` for just messing around :)

-Please include the Trello ticket ID when relevant! i.e. for a ticket [AV-69] your branch might look like
+An example branch for a ticket [AV-69] look like

-`user/AyberkY/AV-69-implement-runga-kutta-integrator`
-or
-`feature/AV-69-create-data-logger-class`
+`AV-69-implement-engine-thrust-lookup-function` for simple one-off tasks that you collaborate on with a group or `user/AyberkY/AV-69-implement-runga-kutta-integrator` if you're the sole contributor or
+`feature/AV-69-create-data-logger-class` if its adding new functionality or software components and so on..

 ### Code Style Guide
 The repository now has a GitHub Actions instance that will automatically check for code style violations!